Ceres (dwarf planet): Discovery

 One of the astronomers selected for the search was Giuseppe Piazzi, a Catholic priest at the academy of Palermo, Sicily.
 Before receiving his invitation to join the group, Piazzi discovered Ceres on 1 January 1801.
 He was searching for "the 87th [star] of the Catalogue of the Zodiacal stars of Mr la Caille", but found that "it was preceded by another".
 Instead of a star, Piazzi had found a moving starlike object, which he first thought was a comet.
 Piazzi observed Ceres twenty-four times, the final sighting occurring on 11 February 1801, when illness interrupted his work.
 He announced his discovery on 24 January 1801 in letters to two fellow astronomers, his compatriot Barnaba Oriani of Milan and Bode in Berlin.
 He reported it as a comet, but "since its movement is so slow and rather uniform, it has occurred to me several times that it might be something better than a comet".
 In April, Piazzi sent his complete observations to Oriani, Bode, and French astronomer Jérôme Lalande.
-The information was published in the September 1801 issue of the Monatliche Correspondenz.
+The information was published in the September 1801 issue of the Monthly Correspondence.

 By this time, the apparent position of Ceres had changed (primarily due to Earth's motion around the Sun) and was too close to the Sun's glare for other astronomers to confirm Piazzi's observations.
 Towards the end of the year, Ceres should have been visible again, but after such a long time, it was difficult to predict its position.
 To recover Ceres, the mathematician Carl Friedrich Gauss, then twenty-four years old, developed an efficient method of orbit determination.
 He predicted the path of Ceres within a few weeks and sent his results to von Zach.
 On 31 December 1801, von Zach and fellow celestial policeman Heinrich W. M. Olbers found Ceres near the predicted position and continued to record its position.
 At 2.8 AU from the Sun, Ceres appeared to fit the Titius–Bode law almost perfectly; when Neptune was discovered in 1846, eight AU closer than predicted, most astronomers concluded that the law was a coincidence.

 The early observers were able to calculate the size of Ceres only to within an order of magnitude.
-Herschel underestimated its diameter at 260 km in 1802; in 1811, German astronomer Johann Hieronymus Schröter overestimated it as 2,613 km.
+Herschel underestimated its diameter at 260 km in 1802; in 1811, German astronomer Johann Hieronymus Schröter overestimated it at 2,613 km.
 In the 1970s, infrared photometry enabled more accurate measurements of its albedo, and Ceres's diameter was determined to within ten percent of its true value of 939 km.